mwrona/load_balancer/README.md

 Contents
 ----------
 * config - example configuraton for load balancer
-* scripts - scripts to start on stop load balancer (on linux)
+* scripts - scripts to start and stop load balancer (on linux), script to register load balancer in scalarm infromation service.
+These scripts should be copy to bin folder.

 Installation guide:
 ----------------------